pnp/powershell/documentation/Set-PnPListPermission.md

 Set-PnPListPermission -Identity 'Documents' -User 'user@contoso.com' -AddRole 'Contribute'
 ```

-Adds the 'Contribute' permission to the user 'user@contoso.com' for the list 'Documents'
+Adds the 'Contribute' permission to the user 'user@contoso.com' for the list 'Documents'.

 ### EXAMPLE 2
 ```powershell
 Set-PnPListPermission -Identity 'Documents' -User 'user@contoso.com' -RemoveRole 'Contribute'
 ```

-Removes the 'Contribute' permission to the user 'user@contoso.com' for the list 'Documents'
+Removes the 'Contribute' permission to the user 'user@contoso.com' for the list 'Documents'.

 ## PARAMETERS

 ### -Identity
-The Id, title or an instance of the list
+The Id, title or an instance of the list.

 ```yaml
 Type: ListPipeBind